Four letters. Four junctions. One pattern that shows up on every OMM clinical practice.

 *

-OA IS THE ANSWER: Board questions almost always ask about OA.
+OA IS THE ANSWER: clinical questions almost always ask about OA.
 Common = OA rotated LEFT.
 That's the money answer.
 If they say "common compensatory pattern" and ask about OA, pick LEFT.

 !